Students make a somber return to Utah campus where Charlie Kirk was assassinated

 While court documents said Robinson wrote in one text that planned the attack for more than a week, authorities have not said what they believe that entailed.

 Gray declined to answer whether Robinson targeted Kirk for his anti-transgender views.
-Kirk was shot while taking a question that touched on mass shootings, gun violence and transgender people.
+Kirk was shot while taking a question that touched on mass shootings and transgender people.

 Robinson was involved in a romantic relationship with his roommate, who investigators say is transgender.